 One of the most important things to consider when looking for the best diamonds to buy is the diamond depth percentages.
-The diamond’s depth percentage is the ratio of the diamond’s diameter compared to the diamond’s total depth (measurement of table to culet).
+The diamond’s depth percentage is the ratio of the diamond’s diameter compared to the diamond’s total depth (the measurement of the table to culet).
 When diamonds are shallow, they have low depth percentages but when diamonds are deeper, their depth percentages are higher.

 The Total Depth Percentage will show whether a diamond is overweight or underweight in relation to its diameter.
 When the average girdle diameter of the diamond has been obtained, then calculating the total depth percentage can follow.
 The total depth percentage of the diamond is determined by first measuring the gem from table to culet.
 The measurement is then divided by the average girdle diameter of the diamond, and then the resulting figure is multiplied by 100, then the final figure is rounded to the nearest tenth of a percent.